 IMAGE BY CHRIS MANN

 James trained at LAMDA and the National Youth Theatre.
 Some of his notable credits include Tobes in Fresh Meat, Taplow in The Browning Version which was directed by Sir Peter Hall, Tim in Wanderlust by Nick Payne, Young Ben Leeping in Any Human Heart by William Boyd, and Andrew Redford in Silk.
-He will be appearing in The King's Man which will be released later this year.
 Having grown up fascinated by all aspects of the theatre, James' role as co-founder of Pulp Rocket Theatre is a dream come true.

 IMAGE BY RUTH CRAFER